lfmnovaes/conference/README.md

    ```
 - Open the index.html in your favorite browser
 - Right-click on the website and go to Inspect (Google Chrome) or Inspect Element (Firefox)
-- Best fit on 1024p screen or higher or any mobile version with 375p/360p screen

 ### Prerequisites